dataenginewitharyan/sql-data-warehouse-project/README.md

-Data Warehouse & Analytics Project 🚀
+# Data Warehouse & Analytics Project 🚀

-Welcome to the Data Warehouse and Analytics Project!
-This repository showcases a modern, end-to-end data warehousing solution—from raw data ingestion and ETL processing to the generation of actionable business intelligence.
+Welcome to the **Data Warehouse and Analytics Project!** This repository showcases a modern, end-to-end data warehousing solution—from raw data ingestion and ETL processing to the generation of actionable business intelligence.

 This project is designed as a portfolio piece to demonstrate industry-standard best practices in Data Engineering and SQL-based Analytics.

+---

 🏗️ Project Architecture & Requirements
 The project is divided into two primary workstreams: Data Engineering (The Foundation) and Data Analytics (The Insight).